m4r35n357/ODE-Playground/README.md

 * h-*

 A blank initial character is provided to keep these long lines off your history (bash).
-These examples allow simple selection of static & debug executables, and Python versions (where valid).
+These examples allow simple selection of static & debug executables.

 There are also yad dialogues for running tests and making executables using zig-build:
 * libad-test.c